rui314/mold/README.md

 ## Background

 - Even though lld has significantly improved the situation, linking is still one of the slowest steps in a build.
-It is in particular annoying when I changed one line of code and had to wait for a few seconds or even more for a linker to complete.
+It is especially annoying when I changed one line of code and had to wait for a few seconds or even more for a linker to complete.
 It should be instantaneous.
 There's a need for a faster linker.